t1m0thy-michael/e/README.md

 Node and browser compatible.

-Use in combination with @t1m0thy_michael/d for a fast, simple and flexible way to build apps for the browser or electron type environments.
+Use in combination with @t1m0thy_michael/d for a fast, simple and flexible way to build apps for the browser or node or combined environments like Electron.